Jez Butterworth

-Jeremy Butterworth (born 4 March 1969) is a British playwright, screenwriter, and film director.
-He has gained recognition for his unique voice in contemporary theater, often blending themes of myth, folklore, and realism.
+Jeremy "Jez" Butterworth (born 4 March 1969) is an English playwright, screenwriter, and film director.
+He has gained recognition for his unique voice in contemporary theatre, often blending themes of myth, folklore, and realism.
 He has received a Tony Award and two Laurence Olivier Awards.

-Butterworth started his career with his play, a comedic dark crime drama Mojo (1995) which earned the Laurence Olivier Award for Best New Comedy.
-He found acclaim with his play Jerusalem which has been described as "the greatest British play of the 21st century".
-He wrote the play The Ferryman (2017) about a former IRA volunteer set in The Troubles, which won both the Laurence Olivier Award for Best New Play and the Tony Award for Best Play.
-His latest play The Hills of California (2024) debuted in London and made its Broadway transfer in the same year.
+Butterworth started his career with his play Mojo (1995), a comedic dark crime drama which earned the Laurence Olivier Award for Best New Comedy.
+He found acclaim with his play Jerusalem, which has been described as "the greatest British play of the 21st century".
+He wrote the play The Ferryman (2017), about a former IRA volunteer set in The Troubles, which won both the Laurence Olivier Award for Best New Play and the Tony Award for Best Play.
+His latest play, The Hills of California (2024), debuted in London and made its Broadway transfer in the same year.

-He made his directorial film debut with Mojo (1997) based on his own play of the same name.
-He has since written the screenplays for films such as the erotic thriller Birthday Girl (2001), the political drama Fair Game (2010), the science fiction action film Edge of Tomorrow (2014), the James Brown biopic Get On Up (2014), the Whitey Bulger crime drama Black Mass (2015), and sports drama Ford v Ferrari (2019).
-He has also co-written screenplays for James Bond film Spectre (2015) and the Indiana Jones franchise film Indiana Jones and the Dial of Destiny (2023).
+Butterworth made his directorial film debut with Mojo (1997), based on his own play of the same name.
+He has since written the screenplays for films such as the erotic thriller Birthday Girl (2001), the political drama Fair Game (2010), the science-fiction action film Edge of Tomorrow (2014), the James Brown biopic Get On Up (2014), the Whitey Bulger crime drama Black Mass (2015), and the sports drama Ford v Ferrari (2019).
+He has also co-written screenplays for the James Bond film Spectre (2015) and the Indiana Jones franchise film Indiana Jones and the Dial of Destiny (2023).

 Early life

 Butterworth was born in London, England, on 4 March 1969.
-He has three brothers: older brothers Tom (born 1966) and Steve (born 1968); and younger brother John-Henry (born 1976).
+He has three brothers: older brothers Tom (born 1966) and Steve (born 1968), and younger brother John-Henry (born 1976).
 He also has a sister, Joanna.
 He attended Verulam Comprehensive School, St Albans, and St John's College, Cambridge, where he studied the English tripos and graduated in 1991.
-All his brothers have been active in film and theatre: Steve is a producer, while Tom and John-Henry are writers.
+All his brothers have been active in film and theatre; Steve is a producer, while Tom and John-Henry are writers.